Galious/weather-icons/README.md

 * [Visual Crossing](https://www.visualcrossing.com) (up to 1,000 API requests per day in the free plan, amounting to 41 per hour)

 ## Devices
-The reference epaper device used to test these icons and API is:
+The reference epaper device used to test these icons and APIs is:
-* reTerminal E1001 (7.5" monochrome epaper display configured using Sensecraft HMI)
+* [SeeedStudio](https://www.seeedstudio.com) [reTerminal E1001](https://www.seeedstudio.com/reTerminal-E1001-p-6534.html) (7.5" monochrome epaper display configured using Sensecraft HMI)

 Information will be given regarding how to configure a Sensecraft dashboard to use these APIs and icons.